 According to the latest U.S. government figures, Peru is the world’s top potential producer of cocaine and the second-largest cultivator of coca, with an estimated 46,500 hectares (ha) of coca under cultivation in 2014.
 There are positive signs on this front -- the Government of Peru’s continued dedication to eradicate coca and support alternative development helped make the 2014 coca cultivation estimate the lowest in recent years.
 The majority of cocaine produced in Peru is transported to South American countries for domestic consumption, or for onward shipment to Europe, the United States, East Asia, Mexico, and the Caribbean.
 Domestic consumption of illicit drugs is growing, and the number of treatment and rehabilitation centers falls short of what is needed.
 The general Peruvian population is increasingly concerned about the impact of drug trafficking and abuse on citizen security, political stability, and the nation’s youth; the environmental damage of illicit drug production; and the impact of corruption on democratic institutions, including the police and the judiciary.

-Goals: We seek to maintain our strong partnership with the Government of Peru to help build expertise on counternarcotics and law enforcement and to reduce the production and trafficking of cocaine from Peru.
-Additionally, we work to mitigate the impact of transnational crime and increase citizen security through the strengthening of Peru’s criminal justice system and the rule of law.
-The United States actively supports the Government of Peru’s comprehensive five-year counternarcotics strategy to aggressively eradicate illicit coca, implement alternative development programs, interdict illicit narcotics, and reduce domestic drug abuse.
+We seek to partner with the Government of Peru to help build expertise on counternarcotics and law enforcement and to reduce the production and trafficking of cocaine from Peru.
+Additionally, we seek to mitigate the impact of transnational crime and increase citizen security through the strengthening of Peru’s criminal justice system and the rule of law.
+The United States and Peru are strong bilateral partners, and the United States actively supports the Government of Peru’s comprehensive five-year counternarcotics strategy to aggressively eradicate illicit coca, implement alternative development programs, interdict illicit narcotics, and reduce domestic drug abuse.

 Together, the United States and Peru are producing results: